j1sk1ss/SelfCallPreprocessor/README.md

 }
 ```

-he can simply annotate a function with `processor::selfcall` and use a Rust-like syntax:
+he can simply annotate a function with the `processor::selfcall` annotation and use a Rust-like syntax:
 ```c
 typedef struct {
     int (*foo)( /* processor::selfcall */ );